 With a system in place that helps you automate and streamline much of your basic business processes—especially the things that typically bog you down—you can focus more on high-value tasks.

 Not to mention, reduce stress and find some peace.

-That’s where a property management system comes in, which typically comes in the form of a piece of software that can do all kinds of things for you as a landlord or property manager.
+That’s where a property management system comes in.
+Usually in the form of software, these systems can do all kinds of things for you as a landlord or property manager.